 11. Learn at New York Public Library

-The architecture is absolutely stunning and the amount of details to marvel at are never ending.
-At the library you can also find a wonderful shop with beautiful editions of famous books, and unique souvenirs of the city of New York.
+The architecture is absolutely stunning and the number of details to marvel at are never-ending.
+At the library, you can also find a wonderful shop with beautiful editions of famous books, and unique souvenirs of the city of New York.

 How to get to the New York Public Library?

 The Main Building of the New York Public Library, officially called the Stephen A. Schwarzman Building is located in Midtown Manhattan, so access is very easy using public transportation, with plenty of metro stations nearby.